desparvis/desparvis/README.md

-- 👋 Hi, I’m @desparvis
+- I’m @desparvis
-- 👀 I’m interested in code
+- I’m interesting in programming
-- 🌱 I’m currently learning the Odin Project
+- I’m currently studying at ALU
-- 📫 Reach to me on twitter: gamingxube

 <!---
 desparvis/desparvis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.